composer/composer/doc/04-schema.md

   the autoloader.
 * **github-domains:** Defaults to `["github.com"]`.
 A list of domains to use in github mode.
 This is used for GitHub Enterprise setups.
+* **github-expose-hostname:** Defaults to `true`.
+If set to false, the OAuth tokens created to access the github API will have a date instead of the machine hostname.
 * **notify-on-install:** Defaults to `true`.
 Composer allows repositories to define a notification URL, so that they get notified whenever a package from that repository is installed.
 This option allows you to disable that behaviour.